How long does the process take?

 Is it true that I have to relinquish my passport to the hospital upon my arrival?

 The short answer is yes.
 However, this is an often misunderstood area that worries some people unnecessarily.
 In Saudi Arabia everyone must have an ID card/residency permit called an IQUAMA.
 It takes about 3 weeks to obtain it.
 The Government Affairs staff at the hospital, who are Arabic speaking, facilitate this for you with the proper government authorities.
 They need your passport to do this.

-Once your IQUAMA is issued, and after the three-month probationary period, you can apply for multiple exit and re-entry visas.
-Then, again, the Government Affairs staff at the hospital needs your passport so they can organize you visas.
-During the probationary period, you will be very busy with hospital orientations, skills labs, ward orientation, Arabic language classes, as well as getting settled in and exploring your new home.
+Once your IQUAMA is issued, you can apply for multiple exits and re-entry visas.
+Then, again, the Government Affairs staff at the hospital needs your passport so they can organize your visas.

 The bottom line is that the Hospital is responsible for its staff so they need to know where you are.
 Government Affairs holds your passport for safe keeping.
 When you need it, all you have to do is hand in you IQUAMA, and they will give your passport.
 So if you decide to book a flight and to go to Dubai for the weekend, you just have to go and pick it up the day you are leaving or the day before.
 Again, as a safety precaution, you should tell them when you are coming back.
 If the passport is not handed back, then they know to go looking for you!

 If there is an emergency at home during the probationary period, am I allowed to leave?